NCEAS/training-rmarkdown-website/README.md

+# Note: This Tutorial is Deprecated!

+This tutorial has been superseded by a [new tutorial on how to build a website with Quarto](https://nceas.github.io/scicomptasks/tutorials.html).
+The new tutorial is embedded within the Scientific Computing Support team's website (also built with Quarto!).

+[Quarto](https://quarto.org/) is a new (as of Summer 2022) open-source publishing system that lets RStudio users easily create websites and books with markdown syntax in something that is very close to a "what you see is what you get" (WYSWYG) editor.
+We recommend you explore our tutorial linked above and Quarto genererally because it is fun and the learning curve is relatively accessible.

-# Tutorial on how to make a website using R Markdown
+# Tutorial on Building a Website with R Markdown

-This simple tutorial aims at helping synthesis working groups to start a simple Rmarkdown based website to share information about their work.
+This tutorial aims to help synthesis working groups to start a basic Rmarkdown based website to share information about their work.
 For more information on this topic, see [this chapter](https://bookdown.org/yihui/rmarkdown/rmarkdown-site.html) from the _R Markdown: The Definitive Guide_ .

 <br>